 Earlier this year Nomes of Inkcrush hosted a mid-year book awards, and now she’s back with to complete the awards for the end of the year.
 The awards will run this whole week for several different categories pertaining to books you’ve read this year.
 From Nomes site she writes:

-I love making lists, chatting about my favourite books and pondering over my reading year of 2011 ~ So I made up some categories to nominate and share what some of my favourite books of the year were…
+I love making lists, chatting about my favorite books and pondering over my reading year of 2011 ~ So I made up some categories to nominate and share what some of my favorite books of the year were…

 Over one week in December, I will be running the same event on my blog ~ and I invite anyone who wants to join in on your blog… to join in.

 Your answers come from books you read this year

 (They don’t have to be limited to books that came out in 2011, obviously)